Catchment and storage systems capitalize on Africa’s rainy seasons

 K21-T027.jpg 153 KB K21-T027b.jpg 97 KB

 “We are glad to inform you that the current project was able to connect 11 households out of the 19 registered households” to the rainwater distribution system, leaders of the Kelelwet Community in Kenya told us.
-“These 11 households are now able to access a clean and reliable water supply.”
+“These 11 households are now able to access a reliable water supply.”

 The community intends to expand the underground pipeline project so all 19 targeted households in Kelewet are connected.
 Meanwhile, they want us to tell Lifewater supporters: “Thank you for providing hope to many families that were cut off from the main water supply system.
 God bless you.”